Gomsur/Project-2/README.md

 * A scoreboard would be possible to make, keeping track of both 'X' and 'O's scores, for users who wants to play three games for example.
 ​
 * It would be possible to make the board even bigger, for the game to be playable even harder or just make the game play last longer.

+* Making hovering before placing your marker would be another option to consider.
 ​

 ## **Testing Phase**